PyConPL/pyladies-workshop/0001_python_quickstart.rst

     >>> 5 % 2
     1

 Please pay special attention when writing decimals: use a period, not a comma.
-Commas will be used to define :ref:`tuple <bmi-tuples>` (but more on that later).
-% operator is modulo so the rest after dividing.

 Introduce yourself